alexsolver/conductor5/replit.md

 Interface preference: Text-based hierarchical menus with dropdowns over visual card-based interfaces.

 ## System Architecture
 Conductor follows a Clean Architecture with Domain-Driven Design principles.
+As of August 2025, the core modules (Tickets, Users, Auth) have been fully standardized following Clean Architecture patterns with domain/application/infrastructure layers and proper dependency injection.

 ### Frontend
 - **Framework**: React 18 with TypeScript